jema28/express-and-testing-workshop/README.md

 # express-and-testing-workshop
-A Founders and Coders workshop to teach testing and express backend connected to a PostgresSQL DB.
+A Founders and Coders workshop to practice testing and express backend connected to a PostgresSQL DB.

 Learning Outcomes
 ==

 * Add Tests to an express backend server/API
-* Integration testing
 * Learn to add tests to Express JS Routes - testing that routes work as expected and return what is expected

 ## Introduction

-* Express routes can be tested using TDD, to create a route in express you use `express.Router`.
+* Express routes can be tested using TDD, to create a route in express you use`express.Router`.
 * This is then added to the server as follows

 ```js